aaronbloomfield/ccc/hws/ethprivate/index.md

 <!--

-    What to provide on the Canvas assignment page:
+What to provide in the Canvas' assignment:

 - part 2, step 2: link to genesis.json file
 - part 2, step 3: hash of genesis block (in the format used below)
 - part 2, step 4: link to geth-config-???.toml file
 - part 2, step 5: course chainid / networkid
 - part 4: faucet URL
 - part 6: course account to send eth to
 - part 8: blockchain explorer URL

+And in the blockchain explorer's links section:

+- [HW S4 (ethprivate)](https://aaronbloomfield.github.io/ccc/hws/ethprivate/index.html): The (fake) ether faucet is at [faucet.php](faucet.php){target='_blank'}

 -->